Fort Bragg hosted NASCAR driver Austin Dillon for Mission 600 visit

 |0

-This work, Fort Bragg hosted NASCAR driver Austin Dillon for Mission 600 visit [Image 5 of 5], by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Bragg hosted NASCAR driver Austin Dillon for Mission 600 visit, by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.